MichaelKleemoff/git-fix/readme.md

 I am trying to fix my keychain issue.

 Something else to push.
-Tryin to push with Git Credential Manager.
+Trying to push with Git Credential Manager.

+Another test with osxkeychain push.